 At the ATM

 One of the great conveniences a debit card has to offer is that it can be used to get cash (or make a deposit, transfer funds, or just view your account balance) just about anywhere there’s an ATM.

-But if you use a non-network ATM, you could end up paying a non-network fee to your bank and an ATM surcharge to the ATM’s owner.
+If you use an ATM that’s not in your bank’s network, you could end up paying a non-network fee to your bank and an ATM surcharge to the ATM’s owner.
 If you’re overseas, you might also be charged a foreign transaction fee.

-If you’re a big-time ATM user, you might be able to avoid those fees by scouting out in-network ATM locations in your area or where you are going to be travelling ahead of time, or by opening an account at a financial institution that doesn’t charge fees and/or reimburses certain fees.
+If you’re a big-time ATM user, you might be able to avoid those fees by scouting out in-network ATM locations in your area or where you are going to be traveling ahead of time.
+Or you might open an account at a financial institution that doesn’t charge fees and/or reimburses certain fees.

 The process for using a debit card to purchase goods or services can be a little different from one merchant to the next.

-Either way, the money to pay for the purchase comes out of the card holder’s account.
-But there are some behind-the-scenes differences in how these two types of transactions are processed.
+Either way, the money to pay for the purchase comes out of the card holder’s account, though the transactions are processed somewhat differently.